erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Is it up-to-date?
 -----------------

-Before reading this document, take care of its last-modified date, and compare it to respective dates of the API specifications.
-Many EWP APIs still hadn't been marked as stable, and MAY change substantially.
+Before reading this document, check its last-modified date, and compare it to respective dates of the API specifications.
+If particular EWP APIs still haven't been marked as stable, they MAY change substantially.
 For this reason, this document MAY fall behind.
 While reading this document, keep in mind that some fresh versions of the APIs might not work *exactly* as they have been explained here.

-A note for future maintainers of this document: Once all mobility-related APIs become stable, this document SHOULD be updated.
-From this point forwards, all changes to the APIs should be backward-compatible, so that this document wouldn't require frequent updating.
+A note for future maintainers of this document: remember to update the description and diagrams after any backward incompatible changes in the APIs have been made.

 Accessing information on Institutions